ia-mm-ai/IAMMM/README.md

-I don't fuck with consequences.
-I finalize reality.
+Project the consequences or finalize reality.

 Hold: https://third.site